eidietrich/gc-living-wage/NOTES.md

 - Decide: Calculator versus Stepped/scrolled story (start by building calculator, find a story, then set up narrative --> interactive)
 - Change dropdown menu on profession selector to a link-based system
 - Add toggle between annual and hourly rates?
+- Think about ways to explain healthcare more
 - Changes (after showing it to Troy) --> Retitle protective services, healthcare support.
-Spell out MIT.
 Figure out how to explain occupation labels more.

+- Add popup to industry labels showing professions

 ## Outline: